December 20, 2015

 2. Add the lemon juice and honey, cover, and simmer over low heat for another 10-15 minutes or until beets are tender and glazed.
 Make sure there is some liquid left in the bottom of the pan.

-To serve place the beets in a deep serving platter, pour 2-3 tablespoons of the remaining liquid over them.
+To serve, place the beets in a deep serving platter, and pour 2-3 tablespoons of the remaining liquid over them.
 Sprinkle with almonds and pistachios and serve immediately as a side dish or snack.

 Kookoo Barg-e Choghondar